jaco-uoeo/jaco-uoeo.github.io/machine_learning/unit06/team_project.md

 {: .hidden-title }

 ## Overview
-Airbnb has enabled personalized travel experiences since 2008.
+Airbnb has enabled personalised travel experiences since 2008.
 This assignment uses the AB_NYC_2019.csv dataset from Kaggle, which covers Airbnb listings across New York City in 2019.
 It includes host details, geographic information, and various metrics useful for analysis and prediction.

 **Objective:**
 Apply data science methods to explore meaningful business questions related to Airbnb’s operations.
 Your work should demonstrate the full data analytics process—from data cleaning and exploration to analysis and reporting—focused on solving a non-trivial, practical problem.